-White, Poelti lead Spurs past short-handed Jazz 119-111
+White, Poeltl lead Spurs past short-handed Jazz 119-111

 LAKE BUENA VISTA, Fla.
+(AP) — Jakob Poeltl knew the Utah Jazz were going to try to take away the perimeter.

+So he took advantage of the interior scoring repeatedly on pick-and-roll and interior moves.

-(AP) — Derrick White scored 24 points, Jakob Poelti added 19 points and 10 rebounds and the San Antonio Spurs got a much-needed win over the short-handed Utah Jazz 119-111 on Friday.
+Derrick White scored 24 points, Poeltl added 19 points and 10 rebounds and the San Antonio Spurs got a much-needed win over the short-handed Utah Jazz 119-111 on Friday.

+“I was a little more aggressive,” Poeltl said.
+“We knew they were going to stay out with our shooters, so there was a little more room in the paint for me to move around.
+So I got going early today.”

 Lonnie Walker and Rudy Gay both finished with 14 points for the Spurs, who moved into sole possession of 10th place in the Western Conference, a half-game ahead of surging Phoenix.
 The Suns are 4-0 since the NBA restart, but were idle Friday.